qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.10.x.md

 [Qdrant 1.10.0 is out!](https://github.com/qdrant/qdrant/releases/tag/v1.10.0) This version introduces at some major changes, so let's dive right in:

-**Universal Query API:** All search APIs are now consolidated into a single Query API endpoint.</br>
+**Universal Query API:** All search APIs, including Hybrid Search, are now in one Query endpoint.</br>
-**Hybrid Search:** Hybrid Search is offered out of the box, and you can use it via Query API.</br>
-**BM42 Algorithm:** Alternative method of scoring is best suited for Hybrid Search on short docs.</br>
+**BM42 Algorithm:** Alternative method of scoring, that's best for Hybrid Search on short docs.</br>
 **Multivector Support:** Native support for late interaction ColBERT is accessible via Query API.

 ## One Endpoint for All Queries